Yasmin and the Serpent Prince: Summary

 After the feast ends and the guests rest, the snake and Yasmin retire to a spacious apartment.
 Yasmin, then, breaks her silence and asks the snake about his true identity, since it cannot be a mere animal, due to his magical powers.
 The serpent makes her promise not to tell his secret, and, casting a spell on himself, sheds its snakeskin.
 He reveals that he is Prince Baharam, son of the Shah of Demons, who has come from the World of Darkness to the world of man, interested in the good qualities of human people (justice, learning, love for one another), in contrast to the wickedness and base interests of the demons.

 They live as husband and wife for two years, him a snake by day and a prince by night.
 However, she begins to miss home, and longs to show that her husband is truly human.
 One day, she asks Baharam about how to destroy his snakeskin.
 She insists to know and he tells that the skin needs to be burned with shells of pistachio nut.
 She delights at the answer, but feels torn between keeping his secret and destroying the snakeskin.

 Some time later, she decides to visit her family, and her husband warns her not to reveal his secret.
 Her sisters inquire her about her life in the snake's castle, and a gossiping aunt begins to pry more and more into her life, so much so that she reveals the snake is human underneath.
 Her aunt suggests she burns the snakeskin, so that he remains human at all times, and gives her some pistachio nuts.

 Yasmin goes home to her husband.
-While Baharam is asleep, she leaves the bed, gets the snakeskin from a chest, and takes it to kitchen to burn it with the shells of pistachio nuts.
-The next morning, Baharam awakes and asks his wife about the snakeskin.
+While Baharam is asleep, she leaves the bed, gets the snakeskin from a chest, takes it to the kitchen and burns it with the shells of pistachio nuts.
+The next morning, Baharam awakens and asks his wife about the snakeskin.
 Yasmin answers that she burned it.
 He despairs at the fact and tells that he needed his scaly disguise, but now he has to return to the Realm of Darkness, back to his people.
 Yasmin throws herself at his feet and begs for forgiveness.
 He chastises her, and says that, to find him again, she has to walk towards the West, for 7 years, in 7 iron suits, 7 iron shoes, and with 7 iron canes.
-Baharam goes to the garden, chants a spell and vanishes, the castle and everything along with him, leaving Yasmin lost in a desert.
+Baharam goes to the garden, chants a spell and vanishes, and the castle and everything in it disappears along with him, leaving Yasmin lost in a desert.